francescozaniol/xsalt/examples/x-store/README.md

 ## X-store in JS

-The data in the store can also be accessed from Javascript by adding the attribute `x-store-js="true"` to the node that you want to expose:
+The data in the store can also be accessed from JavaScript by adding the attribute `x-store-js="true"` to the node that you want to expose:

 ```xml
 <x-store>